TheChymera/chr-helpers/README.md

 #chr-helpers

-Helper functions for python scripts written by Horea Christian
+The "Christian Helpers" are helper functions doing menial operations for python scripts written by TheCyhmera (Horea Christian).

 DEPENDS on: